cincodenada/glitch-bulk-downloader/README.md

 While this script will download your projects _and_ their associated assets, some assets may be on a very old CDN that currently has an expired certificate, so Python will refuse to download those assets out of security concerns (note that if your project's 8 years old, that might affect you.
 If not, it probably won't).

-We're looking into updating that certificate, but in the meantime you can use the `--no-verify-assets` flag to bypass security for those assets for folks who think that's an acceptable risk.
+We're looking into updating that certificate, but in the meantime you can use the `--no-verify-assets` flag to bypass certificate verification entirely for those assets if you think that's an acceptable risk.

 ## Questions or comments